tduniec/backstage-timesaver-plugin/plugins/time-saver/README.md

    ```

 8. Now run `yarn dev` from the root of your project and you should see the DevTools option show up just below Settings in your sidebar and clicking on it will get you to the [Info tab](#info)
+9. Install [time-saver-backend](../time-saver-backend/README.md) part if not installed already

 ## Generate Statistics